psethu210/psethu210/README.md

 - 👋 Hi, I’m @psethu210
 - 👀 I’m interested in Java Spring, React and C#.
-I have also
 - 💞️ I’m looking to collaborate on any open source projects involving Java Spring, React and C#
 - 📫 How to reach me: psethu210@hotmail.com